Arrest of FinCEN employee for SARs disclosure

 SARs contain invasively personal and private information of a person or a company and because they involve a subjective determination, can cause harm to a person or a business if filed without justification.
 As a result, the legislation protects the filer of the information and also protects the filing itself.

-It is a criminal offence to disclose the filing of a SAR, or the contents of such, and on the other side, reporting entities such as banks that file are protected from law suits over wrongful filings to FinCEN.
-The reason for the protection in respect of banks is that they would not provide full disclosure if there was a possibility, however remote, that the public or the media would see a filed SAR.
-But that’s what happened here when a FinCEN employee provided multiple SARs to the media.
+It is a criminal offence to disclose the filing of a SAR, or the contents of such to anyone other than FinCEN (or in Canada, FINTRAC).
+Reporting entities such as banks and casinos, that file SARs (STRs in Canada), are protected from law suits over wrongful filings provided they themselves do not violate the disclosure laws.
+The reason for the protection in respect of reporting entities such as banks is that they would not provide full disclosure if there was a possibility, however remote, that the public or the media would see a filed SAR.
+Reporting entities that give copies of STRs to other government agencies or to law enforcement in violation of federal law are not protected and such unauthorized disclosures can be compelled by anyone under privacy legislation because the disclosure thereof to unauthorized parties render them a non-protected document.

 The disclosure of a SAR could endanger the lives of bank employees and AML officers.
-That is because those of us in the AML field report real cases of serious criminality often involving organized crime and if not organized crime, then certainly criminal elements who may not hesitate to harm an AML officer in connection with a SAR.
-In this case, the FinCEN employee went so far as to disclose to the media that SARs were filed by Citibank’s AML officers over their client, the Embassy of Russia, which is the confidential business information of Citibank and the Embassy of Russia, and now places a risk on the AML officers of Citibank.
+That is because AML officers report cases of serious criminality often involving organized crime and if not organized crime, then certainly criminal elements who may not hesitate to harm an AML officer in connection with a SAR.
+In this case, the FinCEN employee went so far as to disclose to the media that SARs were filed by Citibank’s AML officers over their client, the Embassy of Russia, which is the confidential business information of Citibank and of the Embassy of Russia, and places a risk on the AML officers of Citibank.

 She is alleged to have saved 24,000 FinCEN files on a flash drive, including many SARs and records of a highly sensitive nature involving financial transactions of Iranian foreign nationals and terrorist financing of ISIS, the disclosure of which may adversely impact international security.